Akashkarmokar/Khajana/README.md

 ## Features
-* Downloads accepted code from codeforces OJ.
+* Downloads accepted code from codeforces OJ.(Only regular contest like CF round-div1,div2,div3,Edu CF round)
 * See total submission.
 * See total Acception number.
 * Language support C/C++,Java,Python,Kotlin (Without these it save your code in .txt extension).